wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

     (2) The imprest account may be held jointly in the names of and be operated on by the treasurer and 1 other person appointed in that behalf by the Board, or may, with the express approval in writing of the Auditor-General, but not otherwise, be in the sole name of and be operated on by the treasurer or any other approved officer of the Board.
 Where the imprest account is held jointly in the names of the treasurer and 1 other person, that other person shall be either a responsible officer of the Board or a member of the Board.

-    (3) The Board shall from time to time, by resolution, fix the maximum amount that may be held at any time in the imprest account, not exceeding 75 pounds in any case where the imprest account may be operated on by 1 person acting alone, and not exceeding such amount as the Auditor-General may approve in any other case.
+    (3) The Board shall from time to time, by resolution, fix the maximum amount that may be held at any time in the imprest account, not exceeding $150 in any case where the imprest account may be operated on by 1 person acting alone, and not exceeding such amount as the Auditor-General may approve in any other case.

     (4) Money in the imprest account shall be available only for the payment of salaries and wages and emergency expenditure.
 A statement of every payment made from the account shall be submitted to the Board for confirmation at its first ordinary meeting after the date of payment.

     (5) The payment of money out of the imprest account for any purpose not authorised by subsection (4) shall be misappropriation of the funds of the Board.

-    Section 78(2): amended, on 1 July 2001, pursuant to [section 52][137] of the Public Audit Act 2001 (2001 No 10).
+    Section 78(2): amended, on 1 July 2001, pursuant to [section 52][138] of the Public Audit Act 2001 (2001 No 10).

-    Section 78(3): amended, on 1 July 2001, pursuant to [section 52][137] of the Public Audit Act 2001 (2001 No 10).
+    Section 78(3): amended, on 1 July 2001, pursuant to [section 52][138] of the Public Audit Act 2001 (2001 No 10).

 #### Miscellaneous provisions

 ##### 79 Recovery of fines

-*   All fines imposed by this Act or by any bylaw made by the Board under the authority of this Act or any other Act may be recovered in a summary manner under the [Summary Proceedings Act 1957][138]:
+*   (1) All fines imposed by this Act or by any bylaw made by the Board under the authority of this Act or any other Act may be recovered in accordance with [Part 3][139] of the Summary Proceedings Act 1957\.

-    provided that any information in respect of an offence against this Act or under any such bylaw may be laid at any time within 12 months after the time when the matter of the information arose.
+    (2) Despite anything to the contrary in [section 25][140] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any bylaw made under it ends on the date that is 12 months after the date on which the offence was committed.

+    Section 79(1): amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 79(1) proviso: repealed, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 79(2): inserted, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 80 Liability for rates